Raw Local Honey

 - Wildflower Honey (local)

 We occasionally harvest local bee pollen from our colonies when the bees are actively collecting it.
 It is important to not collect too much or you can set the hive back.
 The pollen is cleaned and then packaged.
-We currently have pollen available in our Minooka IL showroom.
+We currently have local bee pollen available in our Minooka IL showroom.
 Pollen bottles can also be shipped (limited availability as pollen is seasonal).

 Manuka Honey vs Minooka Honey